 3. The Laziness of Being Discouraged

 The third type of laziness is where we have delusions of incapability – that things are simply too difficult for us and we’ll never be able to do them – and so we’re discouraged.
-How often do we think, “Oh, I’m not even going to attempt that – how could some like me ever do it?”
-A big goal like enlightenment can seem daunting, but to not even attempt is a form of laziness.
+How often do we think, “Oh, I’m not even going to attempt that – how could someone like me ever do it?”
+A big goal like enlightenment can seem daunting, but to not even attempt it is a form of laziness.

 To get over this, we need to recall Buddha-nature – the fact that each of us has various amazing qualities and potentials that we can fulfill.
 If so many people are capable of working from morning until night just to make a little bit of profit selling chewing gum or who knows what, then we’re definitely capable of putting in the time to achieve something much more significant.
 If we can stand in line for hours and hours to get a ticket to go to a concert that lasts just 90 minutes, then we should never think that we’re incapable of doing something constructive that leads to the everlasting goal of enlightenment.